hackerde/tomlibc/README.md

 [TEST REPORT]: Passed 511 tests | Failed 27 tests | Percent: 94.98%
 ```

-The failing tests involve leading zeros, `+` or `-` signs, invalid or null unicode characters, etc.
+The failing tests involve leading zeros, `+` or `-` signs with zeros, invalid or null unicode characters, etc.

 ## Benchmarks

 The library was benchmarked against some existing TOML parsers.
-The code is pretty simple - they all opens the file, parses it, frees memory and exits.
+The code is pretty simple - they all open the file, parse it, free the memory and exit.
 The benchmarks were done using the following files (which were generated using python):

 ```bash